Travel.State.Gov >

-Reconsider travel to Burundi due to crime, health, and political violence.
+Reconsider travel to Burundi due to political violence, crime, and health.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel to:

-Country Summary: Violent crimes, such as assault, carjacking, home invasion, grenade attacks, and armed robbery, have been reported in Burundi.
-Criminals at times target foreigners and residents suspected of having large sums of cash.
+Violent crimes like assault, carjacking, home invasion, grenade attacks, and armed robbery are possible.
+Criminals may target foreigners and residents suspected of having large sums of cash.
 Local police lack the resources and training to respond effectively to crimes.

 Medical services in Burundi fall well below U.S. standards, and there are no adequate trauma services in the country.
 Emergency medical and fire services are limited or non-existent in some areas of the country.
 Even relatively minor health problems may necessitate a medical evacuation at the traveler’s expense.
 Medical evacuation insurance valid for travel to Burundi is strongly recommended.